gulje/harmonia/README.md

 # harmonia
-harmonia, organize your complex Spotify playlists with a single script.
+harmonia, effortlessly beautify your Spotify playlists with just a single, enchanting script. 💫 🎵

-**CAUTION:** Since `harmonia` is in its very early stages, keep in mind that you may need a backup of the playlists while using it!
+**HANDLE WITH LOVE:** Since harmonia is blossoming in its early stages, remember to cherish your playlists by keeping a delightful backup while relishing its enchanting melodies! 🌸 🎶 💖

 ## Overview
 Before reading: